galacean/galacean.github.io/docs/scene.md

 | [removeRootEntity](${api}core/Scene#removeRootEntity) | Delete the root entity |
 | [getRootEntity](${api}core/Scene#getRootEntity) | Find the root entity, you can get all the root entities, or a single entity object.
 Note that all entities are read-only arrays, and the length and order cannot be changed |

-## 其他
+## Other tips

-Please note that if we want to output the rendered image to the screen or off-screen rendering, we have to make sure that [Camera](${api}core/Camera) is mounted on the entity in the current _scene_.
+Note that if the rendered image is need to show on the screen or off-screen, the [Camera](${api}core/Camera) must be added on the entity in the current _scene_.
 The method of mounting the camera is as follows:

 ```typescript
 const cameraEntity = rootEntity.createChild('camera');